Chapter 2: Safety and Traffic, Section 2: Traffic

 Evaluate the COZEEP use criteria for complete highway closures and nighttime closures of one or more lanes on multilane highways.
 In general, closures on two-lane highways and daytime closures on multi-lane highways do not require COZEEP.

-The following COZEEP use criteria are not an all-inclusive list.
+The following COZEEP use criteria do not form an all-inclusive list.
 Safety reviews conducted during the project’s development may identify other deciding factors.

 - A median barrier, bridge rail, or retaining wall may block worker escape routes.
 Lack of escape options increases the likelihood of motorist-involved accidents that will disrupt traffic flow.

-- Night construction activities (for example, replacing pavement slab, replacing bridge joint seals, and replacing pavement markers) that do not create an obvious work zone, except while operations are in progress, can create an unexpected condition for drivers—even those familiar with the highway.
+- Night construction activities, such as replacing pavement slab, replacing bridge joint seals, and replacing pavement markers, that can create an unexpected condition for drivers—even those familiar with the highway.

 - Construction activities such as night paving may be a deciding factor when the operation requires a large number of trucks into and out of the work area.